matthewepler/ggdb-heroku/README.md

 ## GUIDE
 ( put the link right above the "+" Toolbar)
 For years,
-1.)try to make the first date the year in which the person released their first major public work 2.) the second year is not required. if used, it indicates that the person, place, or thing extended beyond the first year and had a definite end.
-3.)
-If the person, place, thing is still ongoing, enter "now."
-Works of art are the excecption.
-ALthought ongoing (see "is/was"), only their date of creation matters.

-Example: Britney Spears' "...Baby One More Time" released in 1999 and she's still alive, so the years would be "1999" and "now".

-See Ruth Gordon.
-Listed as 1968 because the reference is specific to one character she played, not the entirety of her career (like Mark Twain earlier in the same episode);

 * was/is - any works of art that are still generally available are considered part of the present and therefore should be refered to with "is" or "are."